Rate this article 4.91666666666666751 based on 12 reviews

 One of our agents who specialize in Hong Kong company formation can provide investors with more details on the registration of names, especially in what is perceived to be a “shadow company” – a legal entity that is registered in Hong Kong, with a name that is similar to an international brand name.
 These so-called shadow companies present themselves as representative of that brand in an unlawful manner.
 Investors who wish to open a subsidiary should be aware of this practice.

 For investors who are interested in performing a quick name check, our tool allows you to perform a preliminary name verification for the subsidiary.

-There is no minimum or maximum share capital for a subsidiary in Hong Kong and subsidiaries are subject to the same tax regime and tax rates applicable to private limited companies.
+There is no minimum or maximum share capital for a subsidiary in Hong Kong in 2021 and subsidiaries are subject to the same tax regime and tax rates applicable to private limited companies.